AaltoAsia/O-MI-reservations/README.md

 Debug Features
 --------------
-You should modify "Telnet_debug.ino" to use debug features.
+You should modify `Telnet_debug.ino` to use debug features.

-1.if you define "TELNET_DEBUG" ,you can monitor power,current,voltage,frequency as wireless.
+1.if you define `TELNET_DEBUG` ,you can monitor power,current,voltage,frequency as wireless.

-2.To send with serial port,define "SERIAL_COM" in software.
+2.To send with serial port,define `SERIAL_COM` in software.

 Telnet Configuration
 --------------------